polybird/docs/TechnicalWhitePaper.md

 **2. Withdrawal Limits**

-**2.1 PolyDer**
+**2.1 PolyMEX**

-PolyDer would have withdrawal limits assigned to their users as following:
+PolyMEX would have withdrawal limits assigned to their users as following:

 Tier 1: Unverified Account: Withdrawal up to 0.5 BTC daily